microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialIOPorts/CS/README.md

 ## Push the container

-Now, we push the container into the repository which we built earlier.
-At this point, the container image is waiting for us to deploy.
+Now, we push the container into the registry.
+Afterward, the container image is waiting for us to deploy.

 ```
 PS D:\Windows-iotcore-samples\Samples\EdgeModules\SerialIOPorts\CS> docker push $Container